 Hard, cold butter might work for pie crust.
 But it doesn’t work for baking or spreading on a bagel.
 No worries.
 There’s a hack that solves those problems.

 I don’t plan ahead like I should when I’m baking.
 That means, my butter or margarine isn’t at room temperature when I need to whip it with the sugar.

 Now what about that bagel or baguette?
 My kids often like butter on their sandwich.
-Now, I don’t know how they do it at the bagel store, but I find butter really hard to spread.
-The stick is hard, and even the whipped butter in the tub is hard.
+Now, I don’t know how they do it at the bagel store, but I find it really hard to spread.
+The stick is hard, and even the whipped one in the tub is hard.
 I don’t usually have time for it to get to room temperature, and if I try to nuke it, it’ll just melt, not get soft.

 So what’s a mom to do when she needs to prepare lunch and the school bus is due to arrive in four minutes?
 Enter the cheese grater.
 I just use a grater and grate the butter directly onto the bread.

 It produces strands that are easily spreadable.
 It also helps a little butter go a little farther.

 So my butter and margarine will never get to room temperature.
 And that’s never a problem either.